egraphs-good/egraph-serialize/README.md

 Check out the [`./tests-viz`](./tests-viz/README.md) directory to view visualizations of all the test cases with Graphviz.

-To remake them, run `make tests-viz` from the root of this repo.
+To remake them, run `make tests` from the root of this repo.
+Any tests that don't have SVG visualizations created yet will be generated.
 You'll need to have [Graphviz](https://graphviz.org/) installed.